-Milton Keynes residents are set to benefit from more than 40,000* hours of free cycling to celebrate the relaunch of the town’s popular Santander Cycles MK scheme by leading bike share provider nextbike.
+Milton Keynes residents are set to benefit from more than 40,000* hours of free cycling to celebrate the relaunch of the town in 2020’s popular Santander Cycles MK scheme by leading bike share provider nextbike.

 A fleet of 500 new bikes will be launched across Milton Keynes as part of a revamp of the scheme.
 Approximately 300 bikes will be available by the end of November, with the remaining 200 bikes expected to be in place by early next year.
 In addition, a further six new docking stations will be added to the 44 docking stations already in place across the town.